humanmade/h2/README.md

 Install and activate the [H2 Site Selector](https://github.com/humanmade/h2-site-selector/tree/e4741ff0f6b35d0e8d2282a61710daaf79408965) plugin.
 This must be activated network-wide.

 Once the plugin has been activated, access the Settings > H2 Sites page in your Network Admin to enable and disable sites.

+## Credits

+Created by Human Made.
+Licensed under the GPLv2+.

+Uses ideas and concepts from P2 by Automattic.
+Licensed under the GPLv2+.

+Support for Gravity Forms is derived from [Gravity Forms Iframe Add-On](https://github.com/cedaro/gravity-forms-iframe) by Brady Vercher.
+Licensed under the GPLv2+.